Approximation Dynamics: Subshifts from Relations and the Two Alphabet Model

 (b) If $B$ is a terminal basic set with associated stationary distribution $v_B$ then $\mu_B = \Sigma_{s \in B} \ v_B(s) \mu_s$ is an ergodic invariant measure for the shift $S$ with support $B_G$. \end{prop}

 $\Box$ For any distribution $v$ on $K$ which is positive, i.e. $v(s) > 0$ for all $s \in K$, we obtain a measure $\mu_v = \Sigma_{s \in K} v(s) \mu_s$ with full support on $K_G$.
 If there are any transient elements of $K$, then $v$ is not stationary by Proposition \ref{alpprop04} (a) and so the measure is not invariant.
 However, such measures will play the role of the required background measure.
-In particular, the notion of $\mu_v$ measure zero is independent of the choice of positive distribution $v$ since $\mu_v(A) = 0$ iff $\mu_s(A) = 0$ for all $s$.
+In particular, the notion of $\mu_v$ measure zero is independent of the choice of positive distribution $v$ since $\mu_v(A) = 0$ if and only if $\mu_s(A) = 0$ for all $s$.
+That is, if $v_1$ and $v_2$ are positive distributions on $K$, then $\mu_{v_1} \approx \mu_{v_2}$.